 Furthermore, previewing the .pcb files will also make sure that your files have been exported correctly.
 Figure 4 shows an illustration of Gerber files.

-In this section, we told you about the importance of viewing your .pcb file and how to open it in Eagle.
-In the next section, we will tell you about how to open them in different software.
+In this section, we told you about the importance of viewing your .pcbs file and how to open it in Eagle.
+In the next area, we will notify you about how to open them in different software.

 First of all, you will need to open your PCB design file in Eagle.
 This file will have a .brd extension.
 After that, following the following instructions: